 - If the motorcycle has just been used, wait several minutes for all the oil to drain down. - Check the engine oil level through the oil level gauge.
-With the motorcycle held level, the oil level should come up between the upper and lower level lines next to the gauge.
+With the motorcycle held level, the oil level should come up between the lines next to the gauge.